-Take a few minutes to review the Key Provisions of Buy American Handout.
-Remember, these are key provisions and not meant to be all-inclusive of the Buy American requirements.
-In small groups, share your district's success stories surrounding of the Buy American provision.
+Divide the participants into small groups.
+Refer participants to the Key Provisions of Buy American Handout located in the Participant's Workbook.
+Remind participants that these are key provisions and not meant to be all of the Buy American requirements.